 3.1.9 Targets for reducing, or that are likely to contribute to reducing, greenhouse gas emissions

-The relevant targets are set out in our Targets Statement.4 Please see our guide on applying the emissions component of the national energy objectives, attached to this guide, for further information on how we consider emissions targets.
+The relevant targets are set out in our Targets Statement.
+Please see our guide on applying the emissions component of the national energy objectives in appendix A for further information on how we consider emissions targets.